-- 1. Injections of botulinum toxin for spastic conditions more frequently than every 90 days 1 may not be medically necessary except in extraordinary circumstances. - 2.
+- 1. Injections of botulinum toxin for spastic conditions more frequently than every 90 days 1 may not be medically necessary if spasms have not returned. - 2.
 Ongoing treatment with botulinum toxin may be medically necessary if there is documentation of treatment success.
-Failure to produce a satisfactory response to two consecutive treatments at the appropriate or maximum dose is considered treatment failure and further treatments may not be considered medically necessary. - 3.
+Failure to produce a satisfactory response to two consecutive treatments at the appropriate or maximum dose may be considered treatment failure and further treatments may be medically necessary. - 3.
 Myobloc® (RimabotulinumtoxinB) is not currently approved for either blepharospasm or hemifacial spasm.
 Medical necessity for Myobloc® is determined on an individual case-by-case basis.
 There must be documentation of prior treatment failure with one of the other commercially available botulinum toxin A drugs. - 4.
-Use of botulinum toxin for cosmetic purposes may not be a medically necessary service. - 5.
+Use of botulinum toxin for cosmetic purposes is not a medically necessary service. - 5.
 Multiple injections on the same side are classified as a single procedure.